dg-gh/welp_library/docs/welp_bits.md

 	welp::as_bits<0>& B = welp::as_bit<0>(A);

 In this code above, B is a reference with the bits of A reinterpreted.
-It allows access to bits, hexadecimals and bytes of A the same way as welp::as_bit<number_of_bits>, without any boundary checks for indices however, so it can be suitable for operating on bits of arrays of sizes decided at runtime.
+It allows access to bits, hexadecimals and bytes of A the same way as welp::as_bit<number_of_bits>, without any boundary checks for indices however (as if it was welp::as_bit<number_of_bits> with number_of_bits being infinite), so it can be suitable for operating on bits of arrays of sizes decided at runtime.
+It has the load/store/data usual member functions.
+The say functions take either one of two arguments.
+With the method call say_...(n) (... for bits/hex/bytes/chars), only n values will be printed.
+The method call say_...(m, n), is similar to say_...(n) except that the first m values will be skipped.

 ### Code example